Finding DBT Therapy Near Me: Dialectical Behavior Therapy Options

 How does DBT work?

-DBT is a form of cognitive-behavioral therapy that teaches clients to accept themselves as they are without judgment while learning skills that have been studied to work.
+DBT is a form of cognitive-behavioral therapy that a therapist can use to teach clients to accept themselves as they are without judgment while learning skills that have been studied to work.
 DBT involves four modules with various skills and worksheets throughout.
-When you first get to your sessions, you may start at the beginning of the DBT workbook and work your way through learning and practicing each skill.
+When you first get to your sessions with your therapist, you may start at the beginning of the DBT workbook and work your way through learning and practicing each skill.
 Your therapist may participate in the practice, modeling how these skills can be used.

-Graduating DBT doesn't necessarily mean you no longer would benefit from using the skills.
-Instead, it means your therapist likely believes you've learned the skills sufficiently and can practice them independently.
+Graduating DBT doesn't necessarily mean you no longer would benefit from using the skills and meeting with a DBT therapist.
+Instead, it means the DBT therapist likely believes you've learned the skills sufficiently and can practice them independently.
 You might still supplement these skills with talk therapy sessions.
+Normally, your therapist will apprise you of any areas where additional support for DBT could be helpful and recommend strategies to reinforce your progress.

-Many therapists accept insurance, but if you do not have insurance or can't find a provider that offers coverage, group DBT sessions may be more affordable than individual therapy, as there are more slots offered for the session time, allowing therapists to cut down on session costs or distribute the cost of their services between multiple clients.
+Many therapists accept insurance, but if you do not have insurance or can't find a provider that offers coverage for this treatment, group DBT sessions may be more affordable than individual therapy.
+There are more slots offered for the session time, allowing therapists to cut down on the session costs or distribute the cost of their services between multiple clients in one therapy session.

 Alternative DBT therapy options

 Additionally, studies have found that internet-based DBT was as effective as in-person therapy for those that completed the program.
-Attendance in the online group was also higher than in in-person groups, showcasing the availability of online formats.
-When you use an online platform, you can match with a DBT therapist and choose to meet over the phone, via video chat, or through a live chat session with a licensed therapist from any location with an internet connection.
+Attendance in the online therapy group was also higher than in in-person therapy groups, showcasing the availability of online formats.
+When you use an online platform for therapy, you can match with a DBT therapist and choose to meet over the phone, via video chat, or through a live chat session with a licensed therapist from any location with an internet connection.

 Takeaway